abdfaizaan/AIW-Hybrid-cloud-solutions/HOL-4-azure-stack-hci/hci-eternal-hol1-ex2.md

     ![](./media/lab02a2.png)

-1. Open PowerShell and run the commands to register the required Resource Provide
+1. Open PowerShell and run the commands to register the required Resource Provide.

+   >**Note:** It will take 2-3 minutes to get registered.

     ```
     Register-AzResourceProvider -ProviderNamespace "Microsoft.HybridCompute"